dpopchev/functional-ddd/src/functional-domain-driven-design.md

 ### Bottom line:

-Do more with less, lessons learned by lazy developer.
+Do more with less using others lessons.